top of page

 EXPLORE LIVED EXPERIENCES

-Many analyses of the carceral state rely heavily on numbers.
-While essential for documenting the scope and contours of punishment practices, the broad strokes tell us little about how things work in daily practice, the nuances of human interaction, or the details of how policies are enacted, understood and felt by those experiencing them.
-By tacking back and forth between lived realities, broader contexts and longer histories, ethnography can be a powerful tool for unpacking complex phenomena.
+Numbers are essential for understanding the scope and contours of punishment practices, but tell us little about how things work in daily practice, how policies are understood and implemented on the ground, or how they feel to those experiencing them.
+Ethnography tacks back and forth between lived realities, broad contexts and long histories to make sense of complex phenomena.

 dusty%20blk_edited.jpg